 Having a pill stuck in the throat can be irritating or even dangerous, but it is important to stay calm and find a solution.
 The following is what to do when a pill becomes stuck in the throat.

-The United States National Safety Council note that 5,051 people passed away from choking in 2015.
-For this reason, it is vital to know how to stop or prevent choking.
+The United States National Safety Council notes that 5,051 people died from choking in 2015.
+For this reason, it is vital that a person knows how to stop or prevent choking.

 It is also worth pointing out that food is more likely to cause death from choking than pills.

-It is usually possible to resolve the problem quickly and simply, and there are a few methods of prevention that can help reduce the chances of it happening at all.
+When a person is choking on a pill, it is usually possible to resolve the problem quickly and simply.
+There are also a few methods that can help reduce the chances of it happening at all.